meazitiruneh/RSN-Hemorrage-Detection/README.md

 ### Data Preprocessing and Augmentation

-- **Balanced Sampling**: We implement a method for equal sampling from each hemorrhage subcategory.
+- **Balanced Sampling**: a method for equal sampling from each hemorrhage subcategory is implemented.
 This ensures the model doesn't suffer from class imbalance, which is common in medical image datasets.

 - **Custom Dataset**: A PyTorch Dataset class is defined to handle image loading and label extraction efficiently.
 This class reads the DICOM images, converts them to a 3-channel RGB format, and applies the necessary transformations.